 The American scientist and entomologist Charles Valentine Riley (1843-1895) is considered the "father of biological pest control".
-In 1863 he began to publish entomological records of the American insects, which he used to make numerous drawings.
-In 1868 he founded the journal "The American Entomologist".
-Special merit he acquired in the fight against migratory locusts, which caused great damage in many western US states in the period 1873-1877.
+He began to publish entomological records of American insects in 1863, about which he also made numerous drawings.
+In 1868 he founded The American Entomologist.
+He made special contributions to fighting the locusts that caused great damage in many western US states between 1873 and 1877.

 French botanist Jules Émile Planchon (1823-1888) met Riley in 1873 during his study trip to the United States to investigate the solution to the phylloxera problem, who was then an entomologist for the state Missouri was responsible.
 Riley advised Planchon on the use of American considerations documents and was one of the first to beat them finishing in front.
 Riley also unequivocally demonstrated that the insect, as yet unknown in Europe, is identical to the American insect phylloxera was - it had to come from there.
 Together with Georg Engelmann, Alexis Millardet, Jules Émile Planchon and Pierre Viala he is considered the savior of European viticulture from phylloxera.